Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Experiments

 \subsubsection{Machine learning models}

 We constructed the PENN model corresponding to the incompressible Navier--Stokes equation.
 In particular, we adopted the fractional step method, where the pressure field was also obtained as a PDE solution along with the velocity field.
+We encoded each feature in a 4, 8, or 16-dimensional space.
+After features were encoded, we applied a neural nonlinear solver containing NeumanIsoGCNs and Dirichlet layers, reflecting the fractional step method (See Equations \ref{eq:intermediate_velocity} and \ref{eq:fractional_step}).
+Inside the nonlinear solver's loop, we had a subloop that solved the Poisson equation for pressure, which also reflected the considered PDE (See \Eqref{eq:pressure_poisson}).
+We looped the solver for pressure five times and four or eight times for velocity.
+After these loops stopped, we decoded the hidden features to obtain predictions for velocity and pressure, using the corresponding pseudoinverse decoders.

 For the state-of-the-art baseline model, we selected MP-PDE~\citep{brandstetter2022message} as it also provides a way to deal with boundary conditions.
 We used the authors' code\footnote{ \url{https://github.com/brandstetter-johannes/MP-Neural-PDE-Solvers}} with minimum modification to adapt to the task.
 We tested various time window sizes such as 2, 4, 10, and 20, where one step corresponds to time step size $\Delta t = 0.1$.
 With changes in time window size, we changed the number of hops considered in one operation of the GNN of the baseline to have almost the same number of hops visible from the model when predicting the state at $t = 4.0$.
-Both models were trained for up to 24 hours using one GPU (NVIDIA A100 for NVLink 40GiB HBM2).
+The numbers of hidden features, 32, 64, and 128, were tested.
+All models were trained for up to 24 hours using one GPU (NVIDIA A100 for NVLink 40GiB HBM2).